Cafe Loki Lokastigur 28

 This split level coffee house is a delight, with huge armchairs and sofas to just sink into and take a break from a Reykjavik ramble.
 It’s handily placed just off the Ingólfstorg square if you wander down Austurstræti towards the Old Harbour, at the beginning of Vesturgata.
 Very comfortable and relaxed, as the name suggests – Stofan translates as “living room”.

 Reykjavík Röst Geirsgata 5

-Possessors of one of the finest views to be found downtown with Harpa to the right, Esja looming across Faxafloi Bay and the Old Harbour immediately in front, Reykjavik Röst doesn’t need to try to hard to draw you in.
-A good selection of light bites, coffees and cocktails make for an extremely satisfying combination of outstanding location and fine fare.
+Possessors of one of the finest views to be found downtown with Harpa to the right, Esja looming across Faxafloi Bay and the Old Harbour immediately in front, Reykjavik Röst doesn’t need to try too hard to draw you in.
+A great selection of light bites, coffees and cocktails make for an extremely satisfying combination of outstanding location and fine fare.

 Sandholt Laugavegur 36

 This is an effortlessly assured local institution, handily positioned on the Laugavegur strip, stocked with splendid pastries, cakes and rolls, as well as a spacious interior to lure you in for a longer visit.